Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data: Conclusion

 \section{Conclusion}

-In this paper, we proposed Cram\'{e}r-von Mises-type tests for testing whether a mean potential outcome is weakly monotonic in a continuously distributed treatment under a weak unconfoundedness assumption.
-We considered versions of the test for both nonparametrically and parametrically estimated generalized treatment propensity scores and extended them to testing monotonicity conditional on observed covariates.
-We also investigated the test's finite sample behavior in a simulation study and found it to perform decently under our suggested choices of specific tuning parameters.
-Finally, we applied the parametric version of our test to the Job Corps study, investigating the associations of several labor market outcomes (earnings, employment, and hours worked) with hours in training as treatment.
-We found that both weakly increasing and decreasing treatment-outcome relations were generally rejected over a treatment range of 40-3000 hours in training.
-However, when splitting the treatment range into subsets, the test exclusively rejected weakly negative associations among lower treatment values, while it only tended to reject weakly positive associations among higher treatment values.
-These findings were in line with a concave mean potential outcome-treatment dependence.
+In this paper, we propose Cram\'{e}r-von Mises-type tests for testing whether a mean potential outcome is weakly monotonic in a continuously distributed treatment under a weak unconfoundedness assumption.
+To flexibly employ nonparametric or machine learning estimators in the presence of possibly high-dimensional nuisance parameters, we propose a double debiased machine learning estimator for the moments entering the test.
+Furthermore, we extend our method to testing monotonicity conditional on observed covariates.
+We also investigate the test's finite sample behavior in a simulation study and find it to perform decently under our suggested choices of tuning parameters.

+As an empirical illustration, we apply our test to the Job Corps study, investigating the associations of several labor market outcomes (earnings, employment, and hours worked) with hours in training as treatment.
+We find that an increase in the treatment does either increase or at least not reduce the outcome.
+When splitting the treatment range into subsets, our testing results are consistent with a concave mean potential outcome-treatment dependence, implying that initially stronger marginal treatment effects decrease as the treatment value (i.e.\ hours already spent in training) increases.